 This understanding of the issue is basically shared (often verbatim) by all the studies I came across (see e.g. the paper by De Calan (p.
 4), and the dissertations of Sciberas (p.9) and Tirfe (p.
 8)).

-An indirect cost that is worth mentioning is the amount of strain that this can create on HR departments, working around the clock trying to fill gaps and creating hence a sort of emergency mentality, with few time left to identify and implement solutions to the root problem or to other issues related to staff welfare and performance.
+An indirect cost worth mentioning is the amount of strain that this can create on HR departments, working around the clock trying to fill gaps and creating hence a sort of emergency mentality, with few time left to identify and implement solutions to the root problem or to other issues related to staff welfare and performance.

 An aspect that I didn’t find mentioned in terms of negative impact on the quality, but I believe is also relevant (and should be further investigated), concerns the lack of accountability and sense of ownership towards the endeavour that can stem from a temporary commitment to a project or a program.
 In other words, it is unlikely that a manager who knows that s/he will leave a project before its end will put the same amount of effort in the endeavour as one who will cover it from beginning to end (and even more if s/he has been the one designing it), as s/he will probably not be held accountable for it.
 A basic rule would be that the same manager opens and close a project (ideally, design and implement the project) – this often happens not to be the case.
 Of course, this problem applies mostly in the context of longer-term emergencies.

 What is the scale of turnover in humanitarian organizations?